muritane/coordination-architecture/excecutional_literacies.md

 ---

-### Characteristic Failure Question
+### Diagnostic Failure Question

 > **“Am I reasoning as if time, reversibility, or access were infinite?”**

-If the answer is yes, foundational executional literacy is absent.
+If yes, foundational executional literacy is absent.

-All other literacies depend on this one.
+When this literacy collapses,
-If it collapses, higher distinctions become narrative-driven, moralized, or performative.
+all higher distinctions degrade into narrative, moralization, or performance.

 ---

 ## Derived Executional Literacies
-*(Each protects a specific failure surface inside the loop)*
+*(Each protects a specific structural failure surface inside the loop)*

 ---